Machine learning applications for the study of AGN physical properties using photometric observations: Reconstruction of the full catalog

-As an additional check, we also reconstruct subsequent parameters $L_{\rm Bol}$, $M_{\rm BH}$ and $\lambda_{\rm Edd}$, to further verify the soundness of extrapolating the ML regressor from Type 1 AGN to Type 2 AGN.
-The blue distribution in Fig. \ref{fig:mbh_2types_pred} shows the posterior distribution for the black hole mass parameter for Type 2 AGN with z information, reconstructed with $ML_{\rm wo_{\rm z}}$.
-The blue curve follows the expected PDF for non-noisy reconstruction, a confirmation of the merit of the ML reconstruction for this sub-sample.
-This, and the good reconstruction of $z$ for Type 2 AGN (with known $z$) can be taken as an assurance that within a range, the regressor is capable of estimating certain parameters for obscured sources.
+\subsection{Removal of outliers}

-\subsubsection{Removal of outliers}
+As a last step, we removed the sources in the final sample for which the reconstructed values lie beyond the phase space of the training sample target parameters.
+This requirement for $z$ removes \num{297} sources alone.

-As a last step, we remove sources in the final sample for which the reconstructed values lie too far beyond the phase space of the ML training.
-We require that $z_{\rm reco}$ < 4 and -5 < log $\lambda_{\rm Edd_{\rm reco}}$ < 2. \num{149} sources are removed after this selection.
-As already mentioned in Sect. \ref{subsec:type1_type2_reco}, the \num{4457} Type 2 AGN without redshift $z$ are given N/A values for $L_{\rm X}$, $L_{\rm Bol}$, $M_{\rm BH}$ or $\lambda_{\rm Edd}$, since the ML regressor is incapable of estimating these parameters.
-The reconstructed redshift and associated errors is however added to the catalogue.
+In addition, we cross-matched our sources with the Fermi 4FGL catalog \citep{ajello_fourth_2020}, to eliminate any AGNs already identified as a blazar.
+Requiring a wide matching radius of 10 arcseconds, \num{24} sources were removed, bringing the final number of outliers to \num{319}.
+In total, \num{21050} AGNs with newly reconstructed physical parameters are added to the catalog, on top of the \num{7613} remaining SPIDERS AGN sources.